bnatunga/bnatunga/README.md

 👋 Hi, It's Brenda here.

-👩‍💻 I’m interested in data science, google cloud engineeering, web & android development.
+👩‍💻 I’m interested in Data Science, Google Cloud Engineeering, Web & Android Development.
 Therefore, looking to collaborate on/ assist with any project regarding any of the above aspects.